maxicozy/window-gesture/README.md

 ## Installation

-Download or clone the Code, Unzip the folder and enter the folder in your console
+Download or clone the Code, Unzip the folder and enter the folder in your console.

-Then install the necessary dependencies with `npm i`
+For convenience, loading the html file on a live server is recommended, especially for development purposes

 ## Used Gestures